korsun/voices-in-my-notes/README.md

 The app should be keyboard-friendly: use Tab to navigate between elements and Enter to confirm actions.
 I also added voice recording via Alt/Option, because it works really well in WisprFlow, which I use daily.

+When voice recording is on, we restrict all other communication with the app.
+When the user switches to another tab or closes the app, the voice recording stops.

 All actions that cannot be undone should be confirmed by the user.

 The app should be mobile-friendly as well—but I deferred this due to time constraints.